jbandi/eeboo/web/README.md

 * node version >= 8.0.0
 * yarn version >= 0.24.5

+The Admin pages are secured using [AUTH0](https://auth0.com/) Authentication service.
+To get full access to the eeboo admin interface, ask mathu for permission or disable the authentication feature in the code (disabling will be configurable in Release 2.0)

 ## Installation
 Install all required software packages and libraries
 ```